Get a quote

 • Shoppers can successfully complete payment without creating an account.

-• An order confirmation message is displayed after successful checkout.
+• An order confirmation message appears after successful checkout.

 The 3 Cs of User Stories

-• Conversation: The discussions around the story.
-This is where team members clarify details, come up with questions, and challenge assumptions.
+• Conversation: The discussion around the story, where the team clarifies details, risks, and assumptions.

 • Confirmation: The acceptance criteria or tests that confirm the story has been implemented correctly.